-Killeen Attorneys Defending Against Federal and State Charges
+Killeen Attorneys Defending against Federal and State Charges

-If you’re arrested and charged with a crime, at first, you’re probably worried about a lot of other things than whether or not it’s a federal or state offense.
+If you’re arrested and charged with a felony, at first, you’re probably worried about a lot of other things than whether or not it’s a federal or state offense.
 However, once the dust has settled, understanding the accusations against you is the first step in mounting a strong defense.
 The attorneys at The Mary Beth Harrell Law Firm have a wide breadth of experience in defending clients against both types of charges, and are ready to help you fight.

 Our founder Mary Beth Harrell is licensed in both state and federal court and has a winning record in both.
 Let her put her skills to work for you in one of the most important fights of your life.

-Defense against criminal charges in TX
+Defense against felony charges in TX

 The consequences of conviction for a federal crime are much more severe than those for a state crime, so if you’re facing charges for a federal offense, it’s crucial to get smart and aggressive criminal defense immediately.
 And don’t forget, conviction of a state offense can also have a major effect on your future.
 Let our defense lawyers answer your questions and provide the information you need.